slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9811-5/packetizer_raw_output.md

 Clarify the guidance in Section 5 by distinguishing between scenarios where HTTP metadata may inform delivery reliability (when authenticated by TLS or similar mechanisms) and where it must not be used to alter the CMP transaction state itself.

+**Severity:** Medium
+  *Basis:* The contradictory guidance could result in divergent and insecure implementations; while the issue is primarily editorial, its impact on protocol behavior and interoperability is significant.

+**Confidence:** High

 ---

 ## Report 3: 9811-5-3